Short Fiction by Cassandra Passarelli

-‘Sorry, darling, simply too big a risk,’ Ma Pru texts.
+‘Sorry, darling, simply too big a risk,’ Ma Pru says.

 ‘Still happening?’
 Emil, known for his spunkiness.